leo-Ne/Visual-Stimulation-for-SSVEP/README.md

 My teacher tells me not to continue this work, and I stopped and put it here.
-And the fundamental functions were implemented but not tested.
+The fundamental functions were implemented but not tested.
 Be careful when you gays use it.
 (I might restart it someday.
 Peace.)